spice-labs-inc/bigtent/info/files_and_formats.md

 The first 4 bytes of the file is a magic number: `DataFileMagicNumber: u32 = 0x00be1100; // Bell` stored in Big Endian format.

-A two byte envelope lentgh (Big Endian) followed by the Data File envelope:
+A two byte envelope length (Big Endian) followed by the Data File envelope:

 ```rust
 pub struct DataFileEnvelope {